FranchuFranchu/linear-nets/README.md

 ...
 ```

 Each definition consists of a list of instructions, which say how to construct the net which has the wires named in the definition as free ports.
-Each instruction is either a simplicity opereation, or many operations bundled into one. `linear-nets` will desugar compound instructions into many instructions The order of the instructions of a definition is relevant.
+Each instruction is either a simplicity operation, or many operations bundled into one. `linear-nets` will desugar compound instructions into multiple instructions The order of the instructions of a definition is relevant.

 Instructions are either _monocuts_ or _multicuts_.
 A monocut can either be a cut, a wire, or a graft.
 We'll look at multicuts later (TODO) since they're an extension.